ahuigo/ahuigo.github.io/post/c/ops-process-ps.md

 	-e, -A
 		Select all processes.
 Identical to -e.
-	-f     Do full-format listing.
+    a   show other users' processes as well as your own -f     Do full-format listing.
 		-L, the NLWP (number of threads) and LWP (thread ID) columns will be added -T Show threads, possibly with SPID column